ThirdAILabs/Public-Benchmarks/criteo_distributed_training/README.md

   - vCPUs: 4
   - RAM: 8 GB

+Following is the evaluation of UDT on the **Click Through Prediction** Task.

 | Parameters | Training Time | AUC    |
 | ---------- | ------------- | ------ |